MahApps/MahApps.Metro/controls/dialogs.md

 <img src="{{site.baseurl}}/images/dialog.png" style="width: 800px;"/>

-All dialogs in MahApps.Metro are calles asynchronously.
+All dialogs in MahApps.Metro are called asynchronously.
 If you're on .NET 4.5 you have the luck of using the `async` keyword, if you're stuck with .NET 4.0, you'll have to use continuations when using the dialogs.
 This tutorial uses .NET 4.5
+If you really want to use `async/await` with .NET 4.0, you can install [Microsoft Async](http://www.nuget.org/packages/microsoft.bcl.async)

 ## Message dialog